Lori Drew Indicted in MySpace Suicide Case of Megan Meier

 For the full story, click here

-7 Responses to “Lori Drew Indicted in MySpace Suicide Case of Megan Meier”
+7 thoughts on “Lori Drew Indicted in MySpace Suicide Case of Megan Meier”

 When children reach their teens, especially, even the best of parents cannot protect them from Every Single Thing.
 That does not mean that the parents/family bear the full brunt when others exploit a child’s inherent weaknesses.
 That is in my view what Lori Drew is accused of, and if she is proven to have done so then she should have the proverbial book thrown at her.